MacNest Internship Program

 For Twin Cities Startups – looking to host an intern?

 MacNest is seeking a diverse set of local startups to be involved in the program.
 Any venture (NGO, non-profit, foundation, LLC, etc.) that has been in business for 0-3 years is eligible.
 As a startup, you have the chance to hire a highly motivated and intelligent intern, and someone else pays for it!
-If you meet the MacNest requirements and are selected, one member of your team will be required to come to our Student-Startup Matching Event (March 17th) to present a 1-minute pitch of your business, emphasizing the skills and attributes you aim to add to your team.
+If you meet the MacNest requirements and are selected, one member of your team will be required to come to our Student-Startup Matching Event (March 7th) to present a 1-minute pitch of your business, emphasizing the skills and attributes you aim to add to your team.
 You will then have a chance to meet the students while the MacNest team helps facilitate the formation of ideal student-startup matches.
-If you are interested, please fill out this Startup Application Form.
+If you are interested, please fill out this Startup Application Form by February 10th, 2019.

 MacNest is supported in part by a grant from the Richard M. Schulze Family Foundation.
 To learn more about the grant, click here.
 2017 was the inaugural year of the MacNest program hosted in collaboration with the Internship Office and the Career Development Center For further questions, please contact Jody Emmings.